Icons: The Greatest Person of the 20th Century: Episode Eight – The Final

 This episode was broadcast live from Indigo at The O2, hosted by Nick Robinson and Claudia Winkleman on 5 February 2019.

 Controversy

 The Icons series attracted controversy after some people were left unhappy with those selected to represent each category.
-The Entertainers category sparked particular debate through the omission of Elvis Presley, The Beatles, and Madonna, while Diana, Princess of Wales, and John F. Kennedy also received support.
+The Entertainers category sparked particular debate regarding the omission of Elvis Presley, The Beatles, and Madonna, and similar critiques were raised regarding Diana, Princess of Wales and John F. Kennedy's absence from the list.